Finite closed coverings of compact quantum spaces: Introduction

 \section{Introduction}

-{\bf Motivation.} In the day-to-day practice of the mathematical art, one can see a recurrent theme of reducing a complicated mathematical construct into its simpler constituents, and then putting these constituents together using gluing data that prescribes how these pieces fit together consistently.
+{\bf Motivation.} In the day-to-day practice of the mathematical art, one can see a recurrent theme of reducing a complicated mathematical construct into its simpler constituents, and then putting these constituents together using gluing datum that prescribes how these pieces consistently fit each other.
 The (now) classical manifestation of such gluing arguments in various flavours of geometry is the concept of a sheaf on a topological space, or more generally on a topos.
 Another manifestation of such gluing arguments appeared in noncommutative geometry as the description of a noncommutative space via a finite closed covering.
 Here a covering is defined as a distinguished finite set of ideals that intersect to zero and generate a distributive lattice~\cite{HKMZ:PiecewisePrincipalComoduleAlgebras}.
-This can be considered as a noncommutative analogue of \cite[Prop.~1.10]{Yuzvinski:CMRingsOfSections}.

-Manifolds without boundary fit particularly well this piecewise approach because they are defined as spaces that are locally diffeomorphic to $\mathbb{R}^n$.
-Thus a manifold appears assembled from standard pieces by the gluing data.
-The standard pieces are contractible --- they are homeomorphic to a ball.
-They encode only the dimension of a manifold.
-All the rest, topological properties of the manifold included, are described by the gluing data.
-The aim of this article is to explore the method of constructing noncommutative deformations of manifolds by deforming the standard pieces.
-This method is an alternative to the global deformation methods.
-Thus it is expected to yield new examples or provide a new perspective on already known cases.

-{\bf Main results.} Following~\cite{HKMZ:PiecewisePrincipalComoduleAlgebras}, we express the gluing data of a compact Hausdorff space as a sheaf of algebras over a certain universal topological space, and extend it to the noncommutative setting.
+{\bf Main result.} Following~\cite{HKMZ:PiecewisePrincipalComoduleAlgebras}, we express the gluing datum of a compact Hausdorff space as a sheaf of algebras over a certain universal topological space, and extend it to the noncommutative setting.
 This universal topological space is explicitly constructed as the infinite $\mathbb{Z}/2$-projective space $\pinf$ endowed with the Alexandrov topology.
-The advantages of this new theorem over its predecessor \cite[Cor.~4.3]{HKMZ:PiecewisePrincipalComoduleAlgebras} are twofold.
+The advantages of our main theorem over its predecessor \cite[Cor.~4.3]{HKMZ:PiecewisePrincipalComoduleAlgebras} are twofold.
 First, it considers coverings rather than topologically unnatural ordered coverings.
 To this end, we need to construct more refined morphisms between sheaves than natural transformations.
-Next, as $\pinf := {\rm colimit}_{N\geq 0} \pN$, it takes care of all finite coverings at once.
+Next, as $\pinf $ is the colimit of all finite $\pN$'s, it takes care of all finite coverings at once.

 {\bf Theorem~\ref{SheafandCoveringEquivalence}.} {\em The category of finite coverings of algebras is equivalent to the category of finitely-supported flabby sheaves of algebras over~$\pinf$ whose morphisms are obtained by taking a certain quotient of the usual class of morphisms enlarged by the actions of a specific family of endofunctors.}